ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 4. Creation of list that combine each letter of the secret word with its position.

-5.Define initial values and list for the loops.
+5. Define initial values and list for the loops.

-6.Execute the game.
+6. Execute the game.

 ## Organization
 How did you organize your work?
 Did you use any tools like a kanban board?